Improve your wellbeing through giving

 Evidence shows giving to others is better for our wellbeing

 In her course, The Science of Wellbeing, Dr Laurie Santos of Yale University explains that one of the most powerful ways to make ourselves feel better is by doing something nice for someone else.
 So, the next time you’re feeling low, instead of buying yourself a coffee, how about buying a coffee for someone else?
-In their 2008 study, Dunn and colleagues found that people who spend even a small amount of their money on others feel significantly happier than those who don’t.
+In their 2008 study, Elizabeth Dunn, a social psychologist at University of British Colombia, and colleagues found that people who spend even a small amount of their money on others feel significantly happier than those who don’t.
 What is especially interesting is that they also found that people are not very good at predicting what will make them happiest.
 We assume that spending money on ourselves will bring the greatest gains in terms of happiness, when in fact spending money on someone else brings greater happiness.

 Dr David Hamilton, an organic chemist with an interest in the placebo effect and the science of kindness, says that many scientific studies find that people who volunteer for charities and other organisations are more resistant to depression.
 This doesn’t mean that people who volunteer can’t feel depressed, but simply that they are less likely to.
 You could see it as volunteering, giving, and doing something kind results in more resilience and some resistance to depression.
 There could be a couple of reasons for this – firstly, simply that the act of giving is good for us and makes us feel good.
 Secondly, that volunteering can help us to feel a part of something larger than ourselves; part of a greater whole with a purpose.
 This can help us to feel connected to others we are helping and to others who are also volunteering, and we know that feeling connected to others plays a role in mental health.